 In this review, we will run you through the main pros and cons of the Southwest Airlines Rapid Rewards® Premier Credit Card, one of our best rated credit cards for airline rewards.
 We will also check how this card compares to other airline credit cards out there.

 The bonus offer.
-You get 50,000 bonus points after spending $2,000 on purchases in the first 3 months.
+You earn 50,000 bonus points after you spend $2,000 on purchases in the first 3 months your account is open.
 This is a great bonus for first-time cardmembers as 50,000 points can be redeemed for up to 2 round trips on Southwest, depending on your destination and the cost of flights at the time you redeem your points for travel.

 You get 6,000 bonus points as an anniversary bonus each year.
 After your account anniversary date each year you will receive 6,000 bonus points.
 If you consider the value of these bonus points, this perk goes a long way towards making up for the card's annual fee.

-You earn 2 points for every $1 spent on Southwest Airlines® purchases, as well as on purchases from participating car rental and hotel partners.
+You earn 2 points for every $1 spent on Southwest Airlines® purchases and participating Hotel and Car Rental partners.
 If you travel a lot and stick to Southwest and partners, you can earn points fast.

-1 point per $1 for other purchases.
-Every dollar you spend on purchases using this card gives you 1 point earned.
+Earn 1 point per $1 for other purchases.
+Every dollar you spend on purchases using this card lets you earn 1 point.
 So using this card to pay for your monthly expenses can help you score award flights.

 No change fees.
 What if something crops up unexpectedly and you need to change your flight?
 No worries - you will not be charged any fee if you want to get your flight changed.
 Do note that you'll still have to pay for any differences in airfares should that apply.